Consolidate your credit card debt into one simple monthly payment without a loan, and gain financial stability with our Debt Management Plan.

 As in the previous method, list out your credit card balances, starting with the card with the highest interest rate or most painful fees and work your way to the card with the least.
 Begin, again, by delivering the largest payment towards your top account and applying only the minimum payment to the remaining accounts on your list.
 Once the first card has been paid in full, move on to the next biggest offender.

 Unlike paying the smallest balance, your progress will seem less apparent.
 Realize that your victory against high-interest rates and fees might not be reflected in your month to month account balance, but will instead be in the possible thousands of dollars you save in interest over time.
 Try to visualize this for a more tangible sense of success.
-For example, paying an extra $100 a month toward a $12,000 balance with an interest rate as low as 4% will save almost $1,000 over the repayment’s lifetime.
+For example, paying an extra $100 a month toward a $12,000 balance with an interest rate as low as 4% will save almost $1,000 over the lifetime of the repayment.
 Your interest rate is likely much higher, and therefore your savings will be too.

 These two repayment options are not the quickest or most glamorous routes to settling your credit card debt, but they are among the most successful and effective.
 Both transferring your balance and seeking a loan are considered to be alternative methods.